JDLanctot/dotfiles/README.md

 ### Scholarship Applications
 Visit my Scholarship Applications repo for instructions templates for applying to Graduate Level Scholarships, such as NSERC: [Scholarship Applications](https://github.com/JDLanctot/Scholarship-Applications). [[Scholarship Applications]]

+### Portfolio Website
+Visit Portfolio Website repo for instructions and code to an easy Portfolio Website and host it for FREE using GitHub: [Portfolio Website](https://github.com/JDLanctot/jdlanctot.github.io)). [[J.D.Lanctot's Portfolio]]

 ## Contributing